ChrisWhealy/geonames_hana/README.md

 1. Only one parenthesised value can be specified for a given query string parameter

+1. There is currently no mechanism for returning:
+    * A count of the number rows matching a given query
+    * More than 1000 rows (at least not without changing this hard-coded limit)
+    * Returning large responses as separate batches

 1. The data in the database should be refreshed on a daily basis.
 This is done by visiting the `/admin` page and pressing "Refresh Server Data"

 [Top](#user-content-top)